AnupammSingh/wpp-problems/README.md

 DAY 6: Write a JavaScript program to check whether a given positive number is a multiple of 3 or 7.

+DAY 7: Write a JavaScript program to create a string from a given string.
+This is done by taking the last 3 characters and adding them at both the front and back.
+The string length must be 3 or more.